Someone asked me this morning what I do when I’m in Maine. Well, one thing is go to the movies. I mean, with a $4 matinee, how could you go wrong?

 In case you don’t know the story, 10 year old Annabel Beam (Kylie Rogers) starts suffering from a rare digestive disorder, pseudo-obstruction motility, and is unable to eat without a feeding tube and medication.
 Her mother Christy (Jennifer Garner) refuses to accept a series of misdiagnoses and fights to find relief for her dying daughter.
 The Texas family eventually makes its way to Boston where Annabel is treated by Dr. Nurko (Eugenio Derbez) , a pediatric gastroenterologist who is Anna’s doctor at the Boston Children’s Hospital.
 She doesn’t appear to be really responding to treatment.

-The family — after numerous back and forth visits to Boston — is at home when Annabel where she and her older sister Abbie (Brighton Sharbino) play outside.
+The family — after numerous back and forth visits to Boston — is at home when Annabel and her older sister Abbie (Brighton Sharbino) play outside.
 Abbie suggests they climb the old tree.
-Annabel agrees after seeing a butterfly, but when the limb 30 feet up starts to break, Abbie tells her to reach for an opening where anther limb had been.
+Annabel agrees after seeing a butterfly, but when the limb 30 feet up starts to break, Abbie tells her to reach for an opening where another limb had been.
 Annabel does, and falls down the hollowed tree.
 She is eventually rescued with just bumps and scratches and a mild concussion.
 More remarkably, her digestive disorder is healed.

 Those gripping scenes of Annabel first getting sick, dealing with the bloat and discomfort and falling down that tree command your attention.
 But what struck me was the faith of the family … or rather, the disintegration of human faith in light of God’s apparent abandonment and its restoration.